 While a light jacket isn’t as good as a heavy winter coat, it’s better than walking outdoors without any outerwear.

 If you can’t afford a traditional long-term care policy or aren’t sure if you’ll need long-term care, a hybrid life insurance policy is another option.
-These policies provide coverage for long-term care, but any benefits not used during the policyholder’s lifetime are passed on to heirs as a death benefit.
+These policies provide coverage for long-term care, and any benefits not used during the policyholder’s lifetime are passed on to heirs as a death benefit.

 “We’re definitely seeing people who are younger buying long-term care insurance through hybrid policies,” Ardleigh says.